 Bronze Level Staff

 The bronze is our entry level.
-This would be comprised of archers with various skill levels in the amateur ranks.
-Most of these shooters are early in their archery career and shoot mostly local or state level tournaments.
+This level is comprised of archers with various skill levels in the amateur ranks.
+The majority of these shooters shoot mostly local or state level tournaments.

 Silver Level Staff

-Our silver staff are mostly intermediate shooters that will shoot state and national tournaments.
+Our silver staff are mostly intermediate shooters who shoot state and national tournaments.
 Many of these shooters are very involved in the sport year round, not just on tournament day.
 Some even work in or own a pro shop.

 Gold Level Staff